Comparison of the AK-47 and M16: Range and accuracy

 A brief comparison between cartridges reveals that the M16's lighter, higher-velocity 5.56×45mm cartridge has much better range and accuracy than the AK-47's heavier 7.62×39mm cartridge.

-Note *: The effective range of a firearm is the maximum distance at which a weapon may be expected to be accurate and achieve the desired effect.Note **: The horizontal range is the distance traveled by a bullet, fired from the rifle at a height of 1.6 meters and 0° elevation, until the bullet hits the ground.Note ***: The lethal range is the maximum range of a small-arms projectile, while still maintaining the minimum energy required to put a man out of action, which is generally believed to be 15 kilogram-meters (108 ft.-Ibs.).
+Note *: The effective range of a firearm is the maximum distance at which a weapon may be expected to be accurate and achieve the desired effect.Note **: The horizontal range is the distance traveled by a bullet, fired from the rifle at a height of 1.6 meters and 0° elevation until the bullet hits the ground.Note ***: The lethal range is the maximum range of a small-arms projectile, while still maintaining the minimum energy required to put a man out of action, which is generally believed to be 15 kilogram-meters (108 ft.-Ibs.).
 This is the equivalent of the muzzle energy of a .22LR handgun.Note ****: The maximum range of a small-arms projectile is attained at about 30° elevation.
 This maximum range is only of safety interest, not for combat firing.

 The M16 rifle is "accurate beyond description".
-Its light recoil, high-velocity and flat trajectory allow shooters to take head shots out to 300 meters.
+Its light recoil, high velocity, and flat trajectory allow shooters to take headshots out to 300 meters.
 Newer M16s use the newer M855 cartridge increasing their effective range to 600 meters.
 They are also more accurate than their predecessors and are capable of shooting 1–3 inch groups at 100 yards.
-"In Fallujah, Marines with ACOG-equipped M16A4s created a stir by taking so many head shots that until the wounds were closely examined, some observers thought the insurgents had been executed."
+"In Fallujah, Marines with ACOG-equipped M16A4s created a stir by taking so many headshots that until the wounds were closely examined, some observers thought the insurgents had been executed."
 The newest M855A1 EPR cartridge is even more accurate and during testing "... has shown that, on average, 95 percent of the rounds will hit within an 8 × 8-inch target at 600 meters."